1981 CFL draft

 The 1981 CFL draft composed of seven rounds where 81 Canadian football players were chosen from eligible Canadian universities and Canadian players playing in the NCAA.
 A total of 18 players were selected as territorial exemptions, with every team making at least one selection during this stage of the draft.
 Through a trade with the Saskatchewan Roughriders, the Calgary Stampeders selected first overall in the draft.

+Frank Kosec was selected first overall by Saskatchewan.